ThuDo1996/movieRecSys/README.md

 5. **Model Training**
      - **LightGCN [1]**: Captures high-order connectivity by propagating and aggregating information over the user–item interaction graph.
      - **SGL [2]**: Uses the contrastive learning task to enhance the graph representation learning.
 Random structural augmentation (edge dropping) is used to generate augmented views.
-     --**XSimGCL [3]**: Uses the contrastive learning task to enhance the graph representation learning in which augmented views are generated using noise-based augmentation method.
 ---

 ## 📌 Key Highlights